huiguangwang/huiguangwang.github.io/_pages/cv.md

 <div style="text-align: justify;">
-<p><b>Outline:</b> As a member, Completed the conceptual design of a bridge, followed by 3D rendering using Lumion.
-Finally, won the First Prize of the 3rd Bridge Design Competition in Anhui Province, awarded by Anhui Provincial Highway Transportation Society.</p>
+    <b>Outline:</b> As a member, Completed the conceptual design of a bridge, followed by 3D rendering using Lumion.
+Finally, won the First Prize of the 3rd Bridge Design Competition in Anhui Province, awarded by Anhui Provincial Highway Transportation Society.
 </div>

 <body>